 At Nixon Peabody, we give billable credit for pro bono work and recognize our lawyers’ achievements through an awards program and at evaluation time.
 We believe our time giving back is time well spent.

-- 4.4% of billable hours spent doing pro bono
+- 4.1% of billable hours spent on pro bono

 - Long Island Coalition for the Homeless Corporate Partner Award (2013)